abhishekarya1/Hash-Define-myNotes/content/spring-boot/test-adv.md

 **How to populate container DB with data**:
 - use Database Migration like Flyway to populate database container (name is misleading; its just runs `.sql` scripts to create schema, populate data, etc...) [[_clarification_](https://stackoverflow.com/questions/57602306/how-to-use-flyway-to-migrate-data-from-one-db-to-another-db), [_tutorial_](https://youtu.be/q5pfc_bFK-Y)]
-- or use an init `.sql` file containing queries to populate container DB, this file is run automatically by Testcontainers dependency [[_link_](https://www.testcontainers.org/modules/databases/jdbc)]
+- or use an init `.sql` file containing queries to populate container DB, this file is run automatically by Testcontainers dependency [[_link_](https://java.testcontainers.org/modules/databases/jdbc/#using-a-classpath-init-script)]
+- or use an init Java method to populate [[_link_](https://java.testcontainers.org/modules/databases/jdbc/#using-an-init-function)]

 https://www.testcontainers.org